Is an MLM a Pyramid Scheme?

 What should you look for when choosing an MLM opportunity?
 What are the warning signs?

 As I mentioned at the beginning of my post, most organizations are shaped in a pyramid form.
 The dollar amount is higher at the top of either pyramid: a traditional company or MLM business.
 However, a legal pyramid (MLM or non-MLM) offers a valuable product or service to its customers.
 There are customers, who are not members of the business.
-Customers willingly give their money to the organization in exchange for the valuable product or service.
-The product(s) or service(s) offered by MLM company is not overpriced.
+Customers willingly give their money to the organization in exchange for a valuable product or service.
+The product(s) or service(s) offered by the MLM company is not overpriced.

 Since in a multi-level marketing business model, “upline” participants receive a portion from the sales performed by their “downline” distributors, the overall price of the product could grow too high.
-In a legitimate company, distribution of compensation inside the MLM pyramid should not affect end-customers.
+In a legitimate company, the distribution of compensation inside the MLM pyramid should not affect end-customers.
 The product delivered to clients must be an average market price for the product of similar functionality and quality.